 Often the most effective innovation comes from two different perspectives intersecting; a customer speaks to somebody in a department to whom they don’t usually talk or two departments that rarely meet wind up together for some reason.
 Enabling communication between departments, executives, and customers on a regular basis and encouraging spontaneous encounters allows those viewpoints to touch and often serve as steel and flint for new ideas.

 Foster Innovation in All Forms

 Finally, it’s useful to be transparent in your process.
-If an idea ultimately doesn’t pan out, it should be easy for everyone to grasp why and apply that to their next round of innovations.
-Understanding not just the process, but the limitations, can often be a useful spark, and documenting the steps an idea took can help innovators better understand the perspectives of different stakeholders.
+If an idea ultimately doesn’t pan out, it should be easy for everyone to grasp why.
+Correspondingly, apply that to their next round of innovations.
+Understanding is not just the process.
+But the limitations can often be a useful spark.
+Besides, documenting the steps of an idea can help innovators better understand the perspectives of different stakeholders.

 It’s also an effective way to show who contributes what to the process and to honor the hard work that goes into it.
 Innovating is fun, creative work, but it is work.
 When you respect that effort, it inspires your team to put more energy into the next round.

-Need help inspiring your team to innovate?
+Need help inspiring your team to motivate to innovate?
 Contact us to learn more about innovation management software.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.